PriceBlocs/react-priceblocs-js/README.md

 })
 ```

-- The preview response will include an itemized preview for the invvoice and the raw invoice itself
+- The preview response will include an itemized preview for the upcoming invoice and the raw invoice itself.

 | Key                                                      | Description                                             |
 | -------------------------------------------------------- | ------------------------------------------------------- |